jellyfin/jellyfin.org/docs/general/networking/vpn.md

 2. Login to [ZeroTier Central](https://my.zerotier.com/).
 For new accounts, there should be 4 networks already created.
 You can use any of them, or create a new one and enter its settings page by clicking on it.
 3. Give the network a name and description that you can remember (optional).
 4. Change `Access Control` to `Private`
 5. Scroll down and check `IPv4 Auto Assign`.
 Select `Easy` and pick an IP range from below.
-Any IP range should work.
+Any IP range that doesn't conflict with the local IP range of any client should work.
 6. Note down the `Network ID`.
 This will be required for adding new devices to the network.

 #### Adding Devices